StreamSwapProtocol/streamswap-contracts/README.md

 - `start_time`: unix timestamp when the stream starts.
 - `end_time`: Unix timestamp when the stream ends.
 - `current_streamed_price`: current price of the stream.
-- `current_stage`: current stage of the stream. %0-100, where 0 is the start
-  of the stream and 100 is the end of the stream.
 - `dist_index`: variable to hold the latest distribution index.
 Used to calculate how much proportionally a position holder is entitled to receive from the stream.
+- `last_updated`: last updated time of stream
+- `out_remaining`: total number of remaining out tokens at the time of update

 ### Position